 8. Love is not easily angered.
 Being short tempered or displaying unpredictable, uncontrolled outbursts of anger makes your spouse fear you.
 It may not look like they are afraid of you, and they might not even recognize it as fear.
 But if your spouse feels like they are “walking on eggshells” around you, they have an unhealthy concern around you that makes them shy away.

 9. Love keeps no record of wrongs.
 Pocketing your spouse’s offenses and pulling them out to use against them later is a dangerous habit.
 It erodes and disintegrates trust in your marriage.
 Reminding your spouse how awful they are sets up an expectation for perfection, and since your spouse is human…well that’s what they are going to act like.
 Human.
 And none of the humans I’ve met are perfect.
 Let your spouse know that it is safe to have flaws by not using theirs against them.

-Lesson 4 of this Bible study for wives share how forgiveness freed up my need to remind my husband of his humanity. 🙂
+Lesson 4 of this Bible study for wives shares how forgiveness freed up my need to remind my husband of how human he is sometimes. 😉

 10. Love does not delight in evil, but rejoices with the truth.
 Sometimes we are tempted to hide things from our spouse.
 No matter how small, purposely withholding something from our spouse will invite suspicion and doubt.
 Being dishonest or deceptive in any way, is sure to drive a wedge of distrust deep into the heart of your spouse, so be truthful and transparent.
 “An honest witness does not deceive”.
 Proverbs 14:5

 11. Love always protects.
 Protecting your spouse isn’t only done in the physical sense.
 Shielding them from the plans of the enemy is vital to their mental and spiritual well-being.
 A few ways to protect your spouse are:

 (a) Build them up with encouraging words (Ephesians 4:29)